PhotopilotPhotopilot

 Set up once, use for years

-The AI does the initial mapping for you: 'S2025' is recognized as season SS25 and collection Summer 2025.
-After verification, Photopilot remembers this automatically, even for future deliveries from that supplier.
+Photopilot suggests the first mapping: 'S2025' is recognized as season SS25 and collection Summer 2025.
+After verification, Photopilot remembers this automatically, also for future deliveries from that supplier.

 Version control